 Step 5: Finishing

-With over 20 different topcover types, your pedorthist and our lab technicians will ensure you get the material best suited to your foot, the shoe the orthotic will fit in, and the activities the orthotic is meant for.
+With over 20 different topcover types, the pedorthist and our lab technicians will ensure you get the material that suits your feet, your shoes the orthotic, and the activities the orthotic is meant for.

 The topcover protects the support features of your orthotics and provides a comfortable surface for your foot to make contact with.

 At your orthotic fitting, your pedorthist will ensure the orthotic fits your foot as well as appropriate footwear and works to correct or control the foot the way we want it to.

 Our in-clinic mini-labs are available should we need to fine-tune or adjust from here.